spcourse/sp1/help/index.md

 * There are lab sessions on campus (Monday afternoon and Wednesday evening).
 * All these sessions take place on Science Park.
 Check [Datanose](https://datanose.nl/#course[99564]) for precise locations.
+* If you plan to go to a lab session please reserve a spot using this link: [booking](https://outlook.office365.com/owa/calendar/UniversiteitvanAmsterdam1@Amsuni.onmicrosoft.com/bookings/s/DMs1BphJ8U6A--L7PtN9tQ2).
+This is just to make absolutely sure in Covid times that there is enough space for everyone.
+If you cannot book a slot, please send me an email: <scientific@mprog.nl>.
 <!-- * *Booking is not needed anymore.
 You can join these sessions whenever you want.* -->
 * This is a good place to work on your assignments and get immediate help.
 * This is the main place where you can meet other students.